How Bonds Affect the Stock Market

 Bonds Versus Stocks: Which Is Better for You?

 Whether bonds or stocks are a better investment depends on two things.
 First, what are your personal goals?
-If you want to avoid losing your principal, enjoy receiving regular payments and aren't concerned about inflation, then bonds are for you.
-It might be preferable for you if you are retired, or otherwise need to use the investment income.
+If you want to avoid losing your principal, enjoy receiving regular payments, and aren't concerned about inflation, then bonds are for you.
+It might be preferable for you if you are retired or otherwise in need of using the investment income.

 Most financial planners will tell you that being well-diversified is the best investment strategy.
 It means you should have a mix of stocks and bonds in your portfolio at all times.
 Research has shown that over time, diversification brings the greatest return at the lowest risk.

 Lower interest rates put upward pressure on stock prices for two reasons.
-First, bond buyers will now get a lower interest rate, and so, a lower return on their purchases.
+First, bond buyers receive a lower interest rate and less return on their investments.
 It forces them to consider buying higher-risk stocks to get a better return.

 Second, lower interest rates make borrowing less expensive.
-It can help companies who want to expand.
-It can assist homebuyers to afford larger houses.
-It also can help consumers who desire cars, furniture and more education.
-As a result, low interest rates boost economic growth.
-It leads to higher corporate earnings and higher stock prices.
+It helps companies who want to expand.
+It assists homebuyers to afford larger houses.
+It also helps consumers who desire cars, furniture, and more education.
+As a result, low-interest rates boost economic growth.
+They lead to higher corporate earnings and higher stock prices.